 The history of vaccination is both one of medical developments, but also social and governmental change and the many protest movements that sprung up, sometimes against the doctors, but also at times against the creeping arm of the state.

-Although vaccination was sort of known about, it was famously Edward Jenner’s now deeply unethical experiments which proved that a folk-medication was in fact scientifically viable.
+Although vaccination was sort of known about, it was famously Edward Jenner’s now deeply unethical experiments which proved that a folk medication was in fact scientifically viable.

 Thus persuaded, doctors sought to immunize the public — but the public refused to be so protected.
 Frustrated, the government, in 1853 made vaccination for babies compulsory.

-Anti-vacination movements sprung up, and it was as much against the doctors as it was against government attempts to interfere in people’s private lives.
+Anti-vaccination movements sprung up, and it was as much against the doctors as it was against government attempts to interfere in people’s private lives.